raku-community-modules/File-Find/README.md

 just be smartmatched against the path (which is exactly what happens to regexes passed, by the way).

+**exclude**

+Specify a regex (or any other smartmatchable type) to exclude files / directories from the search.

 **type**

 Given a type, `find()` will only return files being the given type.